lianghongzhuo/AudioPouring/README.md

     <p align="center">
     <img src="images/all_cups.jpg" width="60%" alt="All cups" style="margin-left:auto;margin-right:auto;display:block">
     </p>
-    All the cups are marked as #1-8 from left to right.
+    The cups are marked as #1-6 from left to right.
 And only cup #1/3/4 present in the dataset, while others are not included.

 - Pouring with different initial heights on cup #3.
 - Pouring with different microphone positions.